Publications and resources for clinical communication skills teaching.

-Listed here are the publications and resources created by the UKCCC to help medical schools, teachers and medical students in all aspects of clinical communication.
-We have also linked to useful external resources.
+Listed here are the publications and resources created by the UKCCC to help medical schools, teachers and medical students in all aspects of clinical communication skills.
+We have also linked to useful external resources, journal papers and books.

 UKCCC Publications